MicrosoftDocs/dynamics365smb-docs-pr.en-ca/business-central/ui-troubleshooting-camera-location.md

 description: This article describes how to troubleshoot access to camera and location information in Business Central.
 author: blrobl
 ms.author: t-blrobl
-ms.date: 04/22/2020
+ms.date: 04/01/2021
 ms.custom: na
 ms.reviewer: na
 ms.suite: na
 ms.tgt_pltfrm: na
-ms.topic: article
+ms.topic: conceptual
-ms.service: dynamics365-business-central
-ms.openlocfilehash: 10338040ddcfb64dd91e9e55f607280e99720403
+ms.openlocfilehash: c484be64a252ae8f565bf04215b9a2191e572875
-ms.sourcegitcommit: a80afd4e5075018716efad76d82a54e158f1392d
+ms.sourcegitcommit: ef80c461713fff1a75998766e7a4ed3a7c6121d0
 ms.translationtype: HT
 ms.contentlocale: en-CA
-ms.lasthandoff: 09/09/2020
+ms.lasthandoff: 02/15/2022
-ms.locfileid: "3781144"
+ms.locfileid: "8138215"
 ---
 # <a name="troubleshooting-accessing-camera-and-location"></a>Troubleshooting: Accessing Camera and Location

-You might come across some issues when trying to access the camera and location information of a device from [!INCLUDE[prodshort](includes/prodshort.md)].
+You might come across some issues when trying to access the camera and location information of a device from [!INCLUDE[prod_short](includes/prod_short.md)].
 You can find the possible causes behind these problems and how to work around them listed below.

 ## <a name="device-must-have-camera-and-location-capabilities"></a>Device must have Camera and Location Capabilities